minishmaker/randomizer/README.md

 - Fusion Cutscene Setting Fixes.
 	- New Option: Always show the map after fusing.
 - New Options: Wind Crests active from the start:
-	- Mt Crenel, Veil Falls, Cloud Tops, Swamp, Link's House and Minish Woods can all be independently toggled.
+	- Mt Crenel, Veil Falls, Cloud Tops, Hyrule Town, Swamp, Link's House and Minish Woods can all be independently toggled.
+- New Options: Dungeon Warps active from the start:
+	- The 12 blue and red dungeon warps can all be independently toggled.

+- New Option: Location Reachability: Determines which items and locations are guaranteed to be reachable.
+There are 3 options:
+	- All Locations
+	- All NonKeys
+	- Always the Goal
+- New Option: Visible items are collectable from a distance:
+	- Not Allowed
+	- Allowed
+	- Require
+	- Require Hard
 - New Option: No Logic
 - New Option: Weapons considered by logic
 	- Bombs, Bows, Gust Jar and Lantern get their own independent dropdown selectors.